bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 3.1.10

+* Fixed issue with new disable filtering functionality when location objet property is missing.
+* Fixed marker labels not working with previous technique.
+Swapped to google.maps.Marker label parameter.

 ### Version 3.1.9

 * Added functionality to disable input and option fields that don't have matching values in the current location set after filtering when inclusive filtering is used (default).